plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

 ```

 The interactor returns a response model which contains all the data needed to display the page.
 As this data is still typed
-and in a form most convenient for the interactor I convert it into a view model as a last step.
+and in a form most convenient for the interactor it will be converted into a view model as a last step.
 The view model contains all the
 data in a format most convenient for the view.

 ```F#